This page is basically about how I started Deano Designs Perth, back in 2013.

 I’ve sold power tools, stationery, packaging, safety equipment, paper, industrial fasteners, woodworking machinery, run pet stores, and found it easy to adapt to each change.
 Along the way I collected more skills – the feathers for my hats.

-In 1995 I spent a year in Cairns, North Queensland.
+In 1995 I spent a year in Cairns, North Queensland working in a retail tool store.
 I spent my weekends and days off exploring the rainforest, mountains and beaches – photographing anything that moved, flowers, rock formations etc

 When I was 32 I decided to take a year off from working, and went to the local TAFE college to study Certificate 3 in Applied Environmental Practice.
 This was basically a course that would be a prerequisite for working for the Dept of Environment or similar now.
 Learning about ecosystems, revegetation, agricultural land management, resource management, waste management, recycling etc, were included.
 I loved it.
 A green hat perhaps.

 I volunteered with some local landcare groups and took part in monitoring, sample collections etc over the next few years, and my interest in the environmental changes around me grew.

 At 41, I met my partner Rob, and our son arrived when I was in my mid 40’s.
 Brave to some, a miracle to others.
 This event brought a baby blue hat, for my collection.